Skip to main content

 May 22, 2018

 WASHINGTON, DC – Today, U.S. Representative Judy Chu and Senator Bob Menendez (D-N.J.) introduced the Protecting Our Workers from Exploitation and Retaliation (POWER) Act in the House and Senate.
 The legislation will provide U Visa eligibility for immigrant workers who report unsafe or unfair labor practices.
+The bill will also strengthen labor agencies' investigative powers and allow a stay of removal and work authorization for workers who file a workplace claim.

 Issues:Immigration